-HSP 101 • Introduction to Hospitality 3 Credits • CC-CT • CC-WC
+HSP 101 Introduction to Hospitality

+3 Credits • CC-CT • CC-WC

 An exploration of the fascinating worlds and careers available in the hospitality industry.
-This course identifies opportunities and careers available in lodging, foodservice, meeting planning, and travel and tourism.
+This course identifies opportunities and careers available in lodging, food service, meeting planning, and travel and tourism.
 The educational and professional objectives of these careers will be explored.
-Skills prerequisite: ENG 020.

-HSP 105 • Hospitality Law
+HSP 105 Hospitality Law

 An introduction to legal issues of the hospitality industry.
 This course covers rights and liabilities of the travel agent and airlines as well as legal fundamentals for the food service and hotel industry as it pertains to guest relationships.
 Topics include contract law, negligence, guests' rights, and employment and licensing issues.
-Skills prerequisite: ENG 020.

-HSP 108 • Wine Appreciation 1 Credit
+HSP 108 Wine Appreciation